Jim Fassel: Head coach of New York Giants

-Fassel's legacy as head coach for the Giants is mixed.
-His Giants were known for their disappointments against inferior teams in the regular season, as well as in the playoffs.
+Fassel's legacy as head coach for the Giants is mixed, as his Giants teams were also known for their disappointments against inferior teams in the regular season, as well as in the playoffs.
 The most notable loss was a 39–38 loss to the San Francisco 49ers in the 2002 postseason, in which they lost a 38–14 third quarter lead.
-During the 2003 season, injuries decimated the Giants and he was fired amidst some controversy.
+Fassel's last season with the team was the 2003 season, a year in which injuries decimated the Giants.
+With two games left in the season and knowing that the team was nearly certain to let him go at its conclusion, Fassel announced his resignation as head coach, effective at season's end.
+The team finished that year with a 4–12 record.

 While coaching for the Giants, Fassel lived in Ho-Ho-Kus, New Jersey.